holehouse-lab/PIMMS/README.md

 RESTART\_FILE | **STRING** | Defines an absolute or relative path for a PIMMS-generated restart file.
 If this is provided, the simulation will override the provided `DIMENSIONS` and `HARDWALL` keywords and read these from the restart file.
 HOWEVER, these can be over-ridden using `RESTART_OVERRIDE_DIMENSIONS` and `RESTART_OVERRIDE_HARDWALL`
 RESTART\_OVERRIDE\_HARDWALL | **BOOL** | Flag which if set (to either `TRUE` or `FALSE`) will over-ride the HARDWALL mode defined in the restart file. **NB:** A simulation can have been run initially with `HARDWALL:TRUE` and then restarted as `HARDWALL:FALSE` but the converse is not possible (see FAQ).
 RESTART\_OVERRIDE\_DIMENSIONS | **INT** <br>(2 or 3) <br><br>`A x B`<br> or<br> `A x B x C` | Enables you to change the dimensions of the box on restart. **NB:** To change box dimensions the original simulation must have been run with `HARDWALL:TRUE` and the new box dimensions can only be bigger, not smaller (see FAQ).
-EXTRA\_CHAINS | *see description*| Extra chains follows the same syntax as the `CHAINS` keyword and lets you add additional chains into a restart file that did not exist before.
+EXTRA\_CHAINS | *see description*| The `EXTRA_CHAIN` keyword follows the same syntax as the `CHAINS` keyword and lets you add additional chains into a restart file that did not exist before.
 This is particularly useful if you want to ask how a system at equilibrium changes upon the addition of some chains.
 From a chain ID perspective (relevant if you want to freeze chains), extra chains are added after the restart file chains.
-NOTE that if no `RESTART\_FILE` is provided, providing an `EXTRA_CHAINS` keyword will trigger an error to avoid a situation where the keyfile parsing silently ignores `EXTRA\_CHAINS` in the keyfile.
+NOTE that if no `RESTART\_FILE` is provided, providing an `EXTRA_CHAIN` keyword will trigger an error to avoid a situation where the keyfile parsing silently ignores `EXTRA\_CHAINS` in the keyfile.
+Note also that `EXTRA_CHAIN` requires that `EXPERIMENTAL_FEATURES` be set to True.

 ##### Restart FAQs